chr0nikler/chr0nikler.github.io/_posts/2024-07-30-genghis-khan-and-the-making-of-the-modern-world.md

 And what of culture?
 I stated that contact between nations necessitates the intermingling of culture.
 As much as the Mongols were influenced by the cultures of the people they conquered, with the lavish new lifestyle they enjoyed and the rapid progress in different sectors, the Mongols left their mark on the people they conquered, not in what they did, but in who they were.

 One remarkable example is China, which the Mongol Empire annexed during Genghis Khan’s son’s reign.
-Due to the rivalry amongst sons and the desire to hold on to power, the son in control of eastern Asia fully immersed himself in Sung history.
-He gave himself a Sung name and a Sung history and built the city that today is Beijing.
+Due to the rivalry amongst sons and the desire to hold on to power, the son in control of eastern Asia fully immersed himself in Sung history, even giving himself a Sung name.
+He was also responsible for building the city that today is Beijing.
 He did his best to appear Chinese on the outside, even though he couldn’t let go of basic Mongol traditions such as ensuring his children were born in a *ger* (the Mongol tent used while living on the steppes), which was done within the walls of the Forbidden City to avoid prying eyes.
 This looseness with identity had the intended effect of elevating his name as favored by the heavens, and future generations would rewrite the history books as necessary to ensure said association.

-“What could have been” is always a question posed by pondering historians when discussing the losers and winners in war.
-Regarding Genghis Khan, historians discuss this question about the potential of the Middle East.
-The Middle East had some of the brightest minds and finest art at that point in time, and few disagree about the negative impact Genghis Khan’s conquest had on those countries’ independence and innovation.
-Genghis Khan often relied on the astronomers and mathematicians from those lands.
-It is akin to how the layperson knows Anglo-Saxon artists, poets, scientists, and mathematicians well, when many of the founding principles in math and science, as well as the inspiration for many a poet and artist are the creation of Middle Eastern minds.
+“What could have been” is always a question pondered by historians about the winners and losers in war.
+Regarding Genghis Khan, historians aimed this question at the potential of the Middle East.
+The Middle East had some of the brightest minds and finest art at that point in time, and most agree with how far Genghis Khan’s conquest setback the independence and innovation in those countries.
+It is akin to how the layperson knows Anglo-Saxon artists, poets, scientists, and mathematicians well, when many of the founding principles in math and science, as well as the inspiration for many a poet and artist are the creation of brilliant but forgotten Middle Eastern minds.

-Like all great empires, the demise of the Mongol Empire is also worth studying.
+The Mongol Empire's demise is worth studying too.
 As I have mentioned, the sons of Genghis Khan could not maintain unity amongst the Mongol people, and rifts soon formed.
 However, the Mongol Empire could not risk true division, as the very trade that made it wealthy was also its only lifeline.
-Alas, a *force majeure*  changed the course of history in the 1300s: the bubonic plague.
+What it couldn't handle was a *force majeure*  that changed the course of history in the 1300s: the bubonic plague.

 The Black Death tore through the Mongol Empire, leaving city after city struggling to understand what it did to deserve such treatment.
 Some recognized early on that it was a matter of contact with diseased people and closed their doors to outsiders.
 Others, like the Christians, blamed the Jews, and began bloody persecutions.
-In one such excursion, and perhaps an exaggerated tale, the Christian armies flung dead bodies into closed cities to ensure the plague continued to spread.
+In one such fight, and perhaps an exaggerated tale, the Christian armies flung dead bodies into closed cities to ensure the plague continued to spread.

-As a result of such widespread fear and death, trade collapsed.
-The Mongol Empire, divided and unable to raise a military campaign for control of its empire over such a large scale, could no longer sustain their lavish lifestyle.
-The empire split, with each ruler ingratiating themselves with the culture they ruled more than ever before to avoid being ostracized by their own subjects.
+As a result of the widespread fear and death, cities cut all contact with one another, and trade collapsed.
+The Mongol Empire, divided and unable to raise a military campaign for control of its empire over such a large scale, could no longer sustain its lavish lifestyle.
+The empire split, with each ruler ingratiating himself with the culture they ruled more than ever before to avoid being ostracized by their own subjects.
 The Mongol lineage promptly dispersed itself amongst much of the Asian continent.
-As a simple send off example, the Mughal Empire, which fought many bloody battles in India, claimed a lot of its heritage from the Mongols.
+As a final example, the Mughal Empire, which fought many bloody battles in India, claimed a lot of its heritage from the Mongols.

 ## The Symbol that is Genghis Khan